ocupop/dart4web/src/_guides/get-started.md

 ---

-This is a quickstart guide to get you up and running so you can write Dart web apps.
+This is a quickstart guide to get you up and running so you can write web apps using Dart.

 ## Try it!